kojoackah/The-Framinghagm-Heart-Study/README.md

 # The-Framingham-Heart-Study

+Predicting the Coronary heart disease (CHD) risk at 10 years using a Decision Tree Classifier algorithm.

 This dataset comprises of predictors such as cholesterol, age, diabetes, and family history that are used to predict the onset of heart disease in a patient.

 KEY QUESTIONS